 12 Things You Didn’t Know About Doris Day

-Doris Day is the definition of a Hollywood treasure.
-Her talent and incredible career have made her iconic and have changed the landscape for women in the entertainment industry in the years that have followed.
-Doris Day is truly a one of a kind and, despite decades of fame, there is still a lot that many don’t know about her!
+Doris Day was the definition of a Hollywood treasure.
+Her talent and incredible career made her iconic and have changed the landscape for women in the entertainment industry in the years that have followed.
+Doris Day was truly a one of a kind and, despite decades of fame, there is still a lot that many don’t know about her!
 From dancing to acting to singing and everything in between, here are 12 things you never knew about Doris Day: